 A loan is money you borrow and must pay back with interest.
 Interest is a loan expense charged for the use of borrowed money to the borrower (the student).
 Students who decide to take out a loan for their educational expenses should be sure they understand the terms and conditions of the loan and what repayment options are available to them.

-Beginning with the 2018-2019 award year, colleges and universities in Maryland are required to provide each student applying for financial aid with an annual Student Loan Notification Letter, which includes information about their current individual student loan debt.
+Colleges and universities in Maryland are required to provide each student applying for financial aid with an annual Student Loan Notification Letter, which includes information about their current individual student loan debt.
 These letters will be sent electronically, along with continuing students’ financial aid award notifications.
 Please take time to review your letter carefully.
 Planning your expenses ahead of time and borrowing only what you really need can reduce future debt.

 For more information on the repayment process, please visit StudentAid.ed.gov: Understanding Repayment.